-For accounts opened prior to February 15, 2021, NFS provides access to NTF funds on the "NTF Mutual Fund" platform, which result in revenue sharing payments from NFS to ESI.
-For ESI Directions accounts opened prior to February 15, 2021, where the IAR can recommend NTF funds to the client, EFA receives more revenue when the IAR chooses from the NTF Mutual Fund platform as opposed to the NTF For Managed Platform or other investments.
-For accounts opened after this date, ESI no longer participates in revenue sharing.
-Additionally, NFS provides access to NTF funds on the "NTF For Managed" platform, which result in the payment of 12b-1 fees to ESI (if the fund assesses 12b-1 fees), which are credited back to client accounts.
-Clients should consult with their IAR to determine whether a recommended Mutual Fund, or one actually purchased for them, is on the NTF Mutual Fund or NTF For Managed platform at NFS.
+EFA does not permit the purchase of NTF funds in ESI Compass accounts, nor does ESI participate in revenue sharing arrangements with funds available in the program.
+NFS does provide access to funds on the "NTF For Managed" platform, which result in the payment of 12b-1 fees to ESI (if the fund assesses 12b-1 fees), which are credited back to client accounts.
+Clients should consult with their IAR to determine whether a recommended mutual fund, or one actually purchased for them, is on the NTF For Managed platform at NFS.